Head-and-shoulders portrait of Bethany Hawkins on a gray background. She is smiling and wearing a black suit jacket and red top.

 "I can teach from the perspective of what I know professionally and from my own community," she said, "but every tribe is a different culture and each one has different needs."

-She emphasized the importance of listening to teachers, school administrators, community members and students.
-The goal isn't to tell them how to spend their money, but to give them tools and resources that can help them make decisions that work best for them and create a financially healthy future.
+Hawkins believes teachers, school administrators, community members and students all have important perspectives.
+Their voices should be included in conversations about financial education.
+The goal isn't to tell youth how to spend their money, but to give them tools and resources that can help them make decisions that work best for them and create a financially healthy future.